-- 1. The Applicant must mail notice to surface owners, to surrounding landowners, and to residents as identified in this section after the neighborhood meeting but no less than ten (10) days prior to the application being submitted to the Department.
+- 1. The Applicant must mail notice to surface owners, to surrounding landowners, to water well owners, and to residents as identified in this section after the neighborhood meeting but no less than ten (10) days prior to the application being submitted to the Department.
 If approved by the Director, the Applicant may provide notice using alternative notice methods. - 2.
 Notice of the application must be made as follows: - a.
-To the surface owners of the parcels of land on which the oil and gas operation is proposed to be located; and - b.
+To the surface owners of the parcels of land on which the oil and gas operation is proposed to be located; and

+- b.
 To the owners of the parcels of land within one-half mile (2,640 feet) of the parcel on which the oil and gas operation is proposed to be located; and - c.
-To the physical address of all parcels within one-half mile (2,640 feet) of the parcel on which the oil and gas operation is proposed to be located if Boulder County

-Assessor's records indicate a mailing address for the parcel owner that is different than the physical address.
+To the physical address of all parcels within one-half mile (2,640 feet) of the parcel on which the oil and gas operation is proposed to be located if Boulder County Assessor's records indicate a mailing address for the parcel owner that is different than the physical address. - d.
+Water well owners within one-half mile (2,640 feet) of the parcel on which the oil and gas operation is proposed to be located.
+The Applicant is responsible for determining the addresses of such well owners and providing a list of such owners to the Director.

-The Land Use Department shall provide the list of addresses of record for property owners within one-half mile (2,640 feet) of the parcel on which the oil and gas operation is proposed to be located to the Applicant at the pre-application conference so the Applicant can provide notice as required by this Section.
+The Land Use Department shall provide the list of addresses of record for property owners within one-half mile (2,640 feet) of the parcel on which the oil and gas operation is proposed to be located to the Applicant at the pre-application conference so the Applicant can provide notice as required by subsection (a), (b), and (c) of this Section.